qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * |selectFreehand| :sup:`Select Features by Freehand`
 * |selectRadius| :sup:`Select Features by Radius`

-.. note:: Except the |selectPolygon| :sup:`Select Features by Polygon` tool, these manual selection tools allow you to select feature(s) in the map canvas with a single click.
+.. note:: Other than |selectPolygon| :sup:`Select Features by Polygon`, these manual selection tools allow you to select feature(s) on the map canvas with a single click.

-.. note:: With the |selectPolygon| :sup:`Select Features by Polygon` tool, it is possible to use an existing polygon to select overlapping features.
+.. note:: Use the |selectPolygon| :sup:`Select Features by Polygon` tool to use an existing polygon to select overlapping features.
    Right-click in the polygon and choose it from the context menu that shows a list of all the polygons that contain the clicked point.
    All the overlapping features from the active layer are selected.

-While using the |selectRectangle| :guilabel:`Select Feature(s)` tool, holding :kbd:`Shift` or :kbd:`Ctrl` toggles whether feature is selected (ie either adds to the current selection or remove from it).
+While using the |selectRectangle| :guilabel:`Select Feature(s)` tool, holding :kbd:`Shift` or :kbd:`Ctrl` toggles whether a feature is selected (ie either adds to the current selection or remove from it).

-For the other tools, different behaviors can be performed holding:
+For the other tools, different behaviors can be performed by holding down:

 * :kbd:`Shift`: add features to the current selection
 * :kbd:`Ctrl`: substract features from the current selection
 * :kbd:`Ctrl+Shift`: intersect with current selection, ie only keep overlapping features from the current selection
 * :kbd:`Alt`: select features that are totally within the selection shape.
-  Combined to :kbd:`Shift` or :kbd:`Ctrl` keys, you can add or substract features to/from the current selection.
+  Combined with :kbd:`Shift` or :kbd:`Ctrl` keys, you can add or substract features to/from the current selection.

 .. _automatic_selection: